FXAXRX/FXAXRX/README.md

 - 👋 Hi, I’m @FXAXRX
-- 👀 I’m interested in CYPER SECRITY
+- 👀 I’m interested in CYBER SECRITY
 - 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on c++
+- 💞️ I’m looking to collaborate on c#
-- 📫 How to reach me in discord https://discord.gg/EtvwpGzJcJ
+- 📫 How to reach me in discord ! 𝑭𝑿 ♪#5979